This post contains affiliate links. Please see our disclosure policy.

 Two images - a bowl of the butter and melted butterscotch, and a bowl of the wet ingredient mixture.

-Stir in the flour mixture – flour, baking soda, baking powder, and salt.
+Stir in the dry ingredients.
 Scrape the sides of the bowl well to make sure everything is incorporated.
-Let the dough rest for 10 minutes in the fridge, covered with plastic wrap or a clean kitchen towel.

 A bowl of the cookie dough.